bichuan0419/brain_connectome_power_tool/README.md

 <img src="https://github.com/bichuan0419/brain_connectome_power_tool/assets/43563121/17034740-c9cd-4dbd-855d-79bbe0dee084" width="400">

-## How to use the tool
+## How to use the BNPower
-BNPower is developed and compiled in MATLAB, so to use the tool, users can either
-1. Use the Webinstaller file in BNPower/for_redistribution/MyAppInstaller_web.exe to install Matlab Runtime, if the user does not have Matlab installed.
-Then use /BNPower/for_redistribution_files_only/BNPower.exe.
-2. If the user has Matlab installed, he/she can use /BNPower/for_redistribution_files_only/BNPower.exe or
-3. If the user has Matlab installed, he/she can use BNPower.mlapp after downloading/unzipping the complete package on Matlab.
+BNPower is developed in MATLAB and offers multiple usage options depending on whether MATLAB is installed on your system.
+Follow these steps to get started:
+1. For Users Without MATLAB:
+Download and run the Webinstaller file from BNPower/for_redistribution/MyAppInstaller_web.exe.
+This will install the MATLAB Runtime required to run BNPower.
+After installing the MATLAB Runtime, use BNPower/for_redistribution_files_only/BNPower.exe to launch the application.
+2. For Users With MATLAB Installed:
+You can directly run BNPower/for_redistribution_files_only/BNPower.exe.
+3. Alternatively, download and unzip the complete BNPower package and use BNPower.mlapp within MATLAB.

 User can simply click "Run" button for power calculation.
 A "Show Example Network" button is available for users to inspect the sample inference matrix.
 A concise video tutorial for BNPower is available at https://youtu.be/Hd1splkxrhU